 Pursuant to our certificate of incorporation, our Board consists of five members.
 The Board is divided into three classes, with the members of each class each serving staggered, three-year terms.
-The terms of our Class I directors expire at the 2018 annual meeting of stockholders; the term of our Class II directors will expire at the Meeting; and the terms of our Class III directors will expire at the 2017 annual meeting of stockholders.
+The terms of our Class I directors will expire at the 2018 annual meeting of stockholders; the term of our Class II director will expire at the 2019 annual meeting of stockholders; and the terms of our Class III directors will expire at the Meeting.

-The Board has nominated John Ross as a Class II director to serve until his successor is duly elected and qualified at the annual meeting of stockholders held in 2019 or until his earlier death, resignation or removal.
-Mr. Ross is currently a director of TSLX.
+The Board has nominated Joshua Easterly and Michael Fishman as Class III directors, each to serve until his successor is duly elected and qualified at the annual meeting of stockholders held in 2020 or until his earlier death, resignation or removal.
+Messrs.
+Easterly and Fishman are currently directors of TSLX.

-Mr. Ross has consented to being named in this proxy statement and to serving as a director if elected at the Meeting.
-If, for any reason, he becomes unable or unwilling to serve at the time of the Meeting, the persons named as proxies in the proxy will have the authority to vote for a substitute nominee.
-We do not anticipate that Mr. Ross will be unable or unwilling to serve.
+Messrs.
+Easterly and Fishman have consented to being named in this proxy statement and to serving as directors if elected at the Meeting.
+If, for any reason, either or both of them become unable or unwilling to serve at the time of the Meeting, the persons named as proxies in the proxy will have the authority to vote for a substitute nominee or nominees.
+We do not anticipate that either Mr. Easterly or Mr. Fishman will be unable or unwilling to serve.

-The Board has determined that Mr. Ross is not an "interested person" of the Company, of the Adviser, or of any of their respective affiliates as defined in Section 2(a)(19) of the 1940 Act.
+Messers.
+Easterly and Fishman are considered "interested persons" of the Company, of the Adviser, and of certain of their respective affiliates as defined in Section 2(a)(19) of the Investment Company Act of 1940 (the "1940 Act").

-The Board recommends that stockholders vote "FOR" the Company's nominee for Class II Director.
+The Board recommends that stockholders vote "FOR" the Company's nominees for Class III Director.